 (3) The committee's initial order shall also include a determination on appropriate discipline, if any.
 If the matter was referred to the committee by the student conduct officer, the committee shall identify and impose disciplinary sanction(s) or conditions, if any, as authorized in the student code.
 If the matter is an appeal by the respondent, the committee may affirm, reverse, or modify the disciplinary sanction and/or conditions imposed by the student conduct officer and/or impose additional disciplinary sanction(s) or conditions as authorized herein.

 (4) The committee chair shall cause copies of the initial decision to be served on the parties and their legal counsel of record.
 The committee chair shall also promptly transmit a copy of the decision and the record of the committee's proceedings to the president.

-(3) The president shall provide a written decision to all parties within forty-five days after receipt of notice of appeal.
+(3) The president shall provide a written decision to all parties within twenty days after receipt of the notice of appeal.
 The president's decision shall be final and shall include a notice of any rights to request reconsideration and/or judicial review.

-(1) Summary suspension is a temporary exclusion from specified college premises or denial of access to all activities or privileges for which a respondent might otherwise be eligible while an investigation and/or formal disciplinary procedure are pending.
+WAC 132L-351-100 Summary suspension.
+(1) Summary suspension is a temporary exclusion from specified college premises or denial of access to all activities or privileges for which a respondent might otherwise be eligible, while an investigation and/or formal disciplinary procedures are pending.

 (2) The student conduct officer may impose a summary suspension if there is probable cause to believe that the respondent: